ClaireLevy/PrEP_Study_Analysis/PrEP_Study_Microarray_Analysis.md

 Experimental set up
 -------------------

-We isolated RNA from four different sample types from 8 donors pre- and post- initiation of prEP.
+We isolated RNA from four different sample types from 8 donors pre- and post- initiation of PreP.
 The pre-initation was called "Enrollment" and the post-initiation visit was called "Visit2"

 Sample Types